 - Substitute non-fat milk for whole milk.

-- Decrease consumption of butterfat, eggs and other high cholesterol sugars.
+- Decrease consumption of butterfat, eggs and other high cholesterol foods.

 - Decrease consumption of sugar and foods high in sugar content.